By-Ilya/terms-dictionary/README.md

 1. Extracts texts from `.txt` files that contains texts from three different categories: two special categories and one category with different topics.
 2. Creates one corpus with all texts and two corps with texts from special categories.
-3. Analyzes each corpus, tokenizes texts to words an creates list with stems.
+3. Analyzes each corpus, tokenizes texts to words an creates list with lemmas (base form of the word).
 4. Creates **stop words dictionary** and **two terms dictionaries** from specified special categories (algorithm based on **TF-IDF metric**).
 5. Writes dictionaries in `.txt` files.